is a combined Forum and Questions & Answers platform.

 People can hear you

-If you post a comment, it'll appear first in a recent comments list, so that others will find it.
-In other threaded discussion systems, like Reddit, people would have to scan the whole page from top to bottom in order to find your comment.
+If you post a comment, it'll appear in a recent comments list, so that others will find it.
+In other threaded discussion systems, like Reddit, people would have to scan the whole page from top to bottom, and sometimes click Load More Comments at the right places, to see your comment.

-@mention specific people (use their username) and then they will be notified via email.
+@mention specific people (use their username) — then they will be notified via email.